downad/aftools/README.md

 0.2 	register some arenatools from default_tools
 0.2.1	register some armor from 3d_armor
 0.2.2 save a list of each player with his items
-0.2.3 load a file with items that should remove from all players
+0.2.3 load a file with items that should remove from all players <- not yet 0.3.	check if player is in the Arena (pvp_area) and if not - remove aftools:XX

 # Dependencies
 default
+unified_inventory?
 3d_armor?
+pvp_areas?

 # textures
 a copie of the 3d_armor textures - they have been renamed because of the armor on player invertory